gui-aguiar/ML-Framework/README.md

 # ML-Framework
-The source code and documentations of the framework created during my master degree
+The source code and documentations of the framework created during my master degree in its latest version

 Framework Hot Spots